mousepawmedia/devdocs/source/network/phabricator.rst

 You can create a new Maniphest Task by clicking :guilabel:`Create Task` in the upper-right corner, and selecting the task type.

-* :guilabel:`Create Task` allows you to create a new task, usually for a project *you* are working on.

-* :guilabel:`Bug Report` creates a new Bug Report for a project you aren't working on.
-It only prompts you for the essential information, and leaves the actual prioritization to the person working on that bug.

-* :guilabel:`Feature Request` is like Bug Report, but is focused on a requested feature instead of an actual bug.

-* :guilabel:`D+P Task` is for Design+Production department tasks.

-* :guilabel:`Private Task` is for any task that should be hidden from everyone but you.
-Please only use this if the task is MousePaw Media-related, but unrelated to an actual project.
-For example, you may create an "Organize Work Inbox" task, or a "Read 'Dreaming in Code'" task - those sorts of tasks only matter to you, and might even overlap a similar task for another user if made public.

-..  warning:: DO NOT use Private Task for *any* project-related task!

 More detail about creating tasks, bug reports, and feature requests can be found at :ref:`gtaskcreate`.